Quantifying the unextendibility of entanglement: Applications for secret key and entanglement distillation

 \subsection{Overhead of probabilistic secret key distillation}

 This section considers the overhead of probabilistic secret key distillation under selective two-extendible operations (which include 1-LOCC operations as a special case).
-It turns out that the relative-entropy-induced unextendible entanglement $E^u(\rho_{AB})$, given in Definition~\ref{def:rel-unextendible}, provides a lower bound on the overhead of probabilistic secret key distillation of a bipartite state~$\rho_{AB}$.
 We first formally define the overhead of probabilistic secret key distillation: \begin{definition} The overhead of distilling $k$ private bits from several independent copies of a bipartite state $\rho_{AB}$ is given by the minimum number of copies of $\rho_{AB}$ needed, on average, to produce some private state $\gamma_{ABA'B'}^k$ with $\log K = k$ using 1-LOCC operations:

 We can also define the overhead when selective two-extendible operations are allowed:

 Note that it is not necessary to produce a particular private state $\gamma^k_{ABA'B'}$, but rather just some private state $\gamma^k_{ABA'B'}$ having $k$ private bits. \end{definition}